 birdwatchingin the Talish Mountains

-by the Hirkan National Park.The most interesting species living here are the very localised poelzami subspecies of Great Spotted Woodpecker, Shikra, Caspian Tit and in winter the Black-throated Thrush from Siberia, mostly found near the popular restaurant Tabassum on the road from Lankaran city to the hilltop town of Lerik.
+There are several birdwatching sites home to exclusive bird species in the Talish Mountains which span large parts of Azerbaijan’s south-eastern corridor and straddle the border with Iran.
+Lower down, the climate is subtropical, and much of the region is covered by the Hirkan Forest, a sanctuary of international importance.
+Here, relict flora from the tertiary period thrives, with endemic tree species standing tall among winding creeks, cascading rivers, and serene waterfalls, all protected within the confines of Hirkan National Park.
+These birds are most often found near the beloved restaurant Tabassum, nestled along the road from Lankaran city to the hilltop town of Lerik.
+The bee-eater can be observed in the forest area near the village of Mestail in Lerik.
 Up there, in the hillside bushland and forest near the treeline, is the only place in Europe inhabited by the elusive Caspian Tit, which was only rediscovered by a British birder in 2017 having not been seen for decades.
 Similarly, the Shikra, another specialty to the region similar to a Eurasian Sparrowhawk, was spotted in 2008 for the first time since 1968, though today birdwatching groups have an excellent chance of seeing them in the lush roadside parks and gardens in Masalli.

-Beyond Lerik a delightful country road passes through lush meadows and a dramatic canyon before entering an expanse of semi-arid highland scattered with thorny bushes and small oases of luxuriant forest.
+Beyond Lerik, a delightful country road passes through lush meadows and a dramatic canyon before entering an expanse of semi-arid highland scattered with thorny bushes and small oases of luxuriant forest.

 Here, in the Zuvand highlands, you may encounter species otherwise limited to the exclave of Nakhchivan like White-throated Robin, Bimaculated Lark, Pale Rock Sparrow and Crimson-winged Finch.